 The Connecticut Airport Authority is pursuing an ambitious expansion at Bradley, now an award-winning airport.
 The expansion is critical to position the Valley and Capital City as a business and tourism destination, and to make Bradley a compelling and competitive alternative for those wishing to avoid overcrowded Boston and New York airports.
 This includes extending runways and additional taxiways, building a new terminal with additional gates, completing the ground transportation center, and improving air cargo capabilities.
 Direct connections from Bradley to greater numbers of cities increase the attraction of the Valley and Capital City for new business investments, support businesses already located here, and expand the region’s market for tourism.
 Business and government leaders should work with the Airport Authority to persuade airlines that our airport expansion and shared vision for Valley growth will justify and reward expanded route offerings.

 We need a sustained, long-term push for higher or high-speed rail from New York to Boston, which would transform the region.
 This realignment would put Hartford directly between New York and Boston, ending its position on a branch line.
 Connecting to either of these cities in as little as an hour would exponentially increase Hartford’s attractiveness as a business or living destination.

 Currently there are seven stations in operation of the ten planned.
 The State is seeking funds to build the stations in Newington, West Hartford, and Enfield, and to rebuild the Windsor Locks station.
 Doing so would help create higher and more sustainable population density, catalyze a range of economic activities, enhance the vibrancy of town centers, and increase housing choices.
 Over time, increased ridership on the Hartford Line can reduce reliance on highways and driving.
 Building out neighborhoods around stations maximizes ridership for the service, and provides options for those wishing to live in walkable, accessible communities.

 Highways & Transit

 Working with ConnDOT, develop a comprehensive transportation and land use strategy that recognizes that the region is at an historic crossroads for transportation investments – a new paradigm is essential for economic development and sustainability.

 Focusing on Hartford and East Hartford, proceed with a demonstration project on one of the six priority corridors selected as part of the Hartford Comprehensive Transit Service Plan.

 Enhance the rider experience by providing real-time information, digital ticketing, shelters and stop amenities, and through the introduction of dedicated bus lanes.

 Embrace growing micro-mobility options for last-mile connections, and work to develop protections for users instead of barriers to usage.

-Resources: Long-Range Transportation Plan for Metro-Hartford Capitol Region (CRCOG 2019), 84 Viaduct Plan, 84/91 Tunnel Proposal
+Highways & Transit: Long-Range Transportation Plan for Metro-Hartford Capitol Region (CRCOG 2019), 84 Viaduct Plan, 84/91 Tunnel Proposal

-Resources: Long-Range Transportation Plan for Metro-Hartford Capitol Region (CRCOG 2019), Hartford Bicycle Master Plan, Complete Streets Plan (CRCOG), The iQuilt Plan for Downtown Hartford (iQuilt Partnership 2011), East Coast Greenway plan
+Biking & Walking: Long-Range Transportation Plan for Metro-Hartford Capitol Region (CRCOG 2019), Hartford Bicycle Master Plan, Complete Streets Plan (CRCOG), The iQuilt Plan for Downtown Hartford (iQuilt Partnership 2011), East Coast Greenway plan